mjstrasser/mjstrasser.github.io/_drafts/kotlin-scope-functions.md

 ```

 This has the meaning, _If `value` is not null, transform it; else return a default
-(transformed) value._
+value._

 `run` is similar, except that it applies directly to the receiver (avaiable as `this` in
-the lambda). `with` is reminiscent of the `with` structure in Visual Basic.
+the lambda).

-In fact, there is a `with` function like that in VB, except that it returns the value of
+There is a `with` function like that in Visual Basic, except that it returns the value of
 the lambda (which can be ignored).

 ```kotlin